pixeljammed/Whython/README.md

-# Bython
+# Whython
 Python with braces.
 Because Python is awesome, but whitespace is awful.

-Bython is a Python preprosessor which translates curly brackets into indentation.
+Whython is a Python preprosessor which does stupid things, like force you to put **end** at the end of an indentation.

+Forked from Bython.

 ## Content of README: